 A fixed retainer is necessary if your teeth, particularly your front teeth, needed a significant adjustment.
 A fixed retainer is usually a firm, metal wire that is cemented behind your teeth.

 It’s completely natural and expected for your mouth to produce more saliva when you first start wearing your retainer.
 After a few days, your mouth will adapt to the retainer and your saliva production will return to normal.

-If you are due to have your braces removed and you are curious about what type of retainer we might prescribe, you can call Simpson Dental Associates at 304-342-6162 for a consultation.
+If you are due to have your braces removed and you are curious about what type of retainer we might prescribe, you can call Simpson Dental PLLC at 304-342-6162 for a consultation.